apitable/apitable/docs/contribute/developer-guide.md

 We have two ways to improve the translation of APITable:

-1. Modify the source code and create a PR
+1. You can modify the markdown files in source code and create a PR directly.
-2. Find the `strings` to be modified in [Crowdin](https://crowdin.com/project/apitablecode) and modify them online
+2. Join our [Crowdin](https://crowdin.com/project/apitablecode) to find the `strings` to modify

 In the collaboration of multilingual translation, we follow the following process: